MEC Duma applauds multi-billion rand Wilmar project

-Durban — As KwaZulu-Natal and the rest of the country’s citizens observe Freedom Month, commemorating the historic moment when they lined up in long queues to cast their votes for the first time, it is important to look at the road travelled over the years.
+AS KwaZulu-Natal and the rest of the country’s citizens observe Freedom month, commemorating the historic moment when they lined up in long queues to cast their votes for the first time, it is important to look at the road travelled over the years.

-According to Siboniso Duma, KZN MEC for Economic Development, Tourism and Environmental Affairs and Leader of Government Business, the government remains focused on ensuring that political gains are matched by the economic emancipation of the province’s citizens.
-And while April 27, 1994, marked the death knell of apartheid government rule, its legacy is still felt in the economic realities of the country – and the government is tackling the challenge head-on.
-This was the crux of the message delivered in the MEC’s keynote address welcoming the opening of the Wilmar Palm Oil Refinery in Richards Bay Industrial Development Zone (RBIDZ).
+According to Siboniso Duma, KZN MEC for Economic Development, Tourism and Environmental Affairs and Leader of Government Business, government remains focused on ensuring that political gains are matched by the economic emancipation of the province’s citizens.
+And while April 27, 1994 marked the death knell of apartheid government rule, its legacy is still felt in the economic realities of the country - and the government is tacking the challenge head on.
+This was the crux of the message delivered in the MEC’s keynote address welcoming the opening of the Wilmar Palm Oil Refinery located in Richards Bay Industrial Development Zone (RBIDZ).

 MEC Duma told guests that while construction on the multi-billion rand project had been delayed as a result of the global Covid pandemic, the Wilmar leadership had looked beyond the challenges that South Africa and other countries faced.
 “We pause to express our appreciation to Wilmar International.
 We thank the shareholders, top management, and all categories of staff for working with us over the years.
 Collectively, we have inspired hope for a better future,” Duma said.